pearfalse/catamaran/README.md

 You will be prompted for the password of the signing CA's key.
 Running this will create the following files:

 - `site_{domain}.key`, which is the server's private key in PEM (plaintext) format.
 This file is unencrypted; you are encouraged to encrypt it in a way that makes sense for your application.
-- `{ca_id}.cadb/newcerts/{serial}.pem`, a signed certificate in PEM format. `openssl` will also add a human-readable dump of the certificate contents above the header; this is technically fully standards-compliant, but you may want to remove it.
-Catamaran will print out the exact path of this file.
+- `site_{domain}.pem`, a signed certificate in PEM format. `openssl` will also add a human-readable dump of the certificate contents above the header; this is technically fully standards-compliant, but you may want to remove it.
+Catamaran will print out the exact path of a second copy of this file, written into `openssl`'s own "database".

 # Remaking a certificate